 Who We Serve

-There are approximately 10,000 to 12,000 people in Western PA currently living with PD.
+There are approximately 12,000 people in Western PA currently living with PD.
 This number is increasing due to the aging population of the “baby boomer” generation.

 The Cahouet Center for Comprehensive Parkinson’s Care